Portland Hospital: James Dwerryhouse

-On August 25, 2016, a seven year old boy died after his monitoring equipment was switched off by staff at the hospital.
+On August 25, 2016, a seven-year-old boy died after his monitoring equipment was switched off by staff at the hospital.
 James Dwerryhouse suffered cardiac arrest and brain damage when the breathing equipment he needed to monitor sleep apnoea was switched off for nearly three hours.
 An investigation found further multiple failures including record keeping failures and the failure to document observations throughout the night.
 The family's legal team said that Portland staff had given conflicting accounts of what had happened to Dwerryhouse and have since launched legal action against HCA Healthcare UK, the owners of the Portland.

 Jake Junior, son of footballer Jake Livermore

 In May 2014, a newborn baby suffocated after a "catalogue of errors" were made at Portland hospital.
-The baby boy, named Jake Junior, was the son of Hull City footballer Jake Livermore and his partner Danielle Del Guidice.
+The baby boy, named Jake Junior, was the son of Hull City footballer Jake Livermore and his partner Danielle Del-Giudice.
 An inquest concluded that Jake Junior's death was avoidable and could have been prevented if a caesarean section had been carried out earlier.
 The inquest heard that, despite signs of distress and an irregular heartbeat, staff at the Portland failed to carry out a blood test to determine if it was safe to continue delivery or if a caesarean section was appropriate.
 The couple's pleas for an emergency caesarean section were also ignored.
 During the delivery, Jake Junior suffered skull fractures and a brain haemorrhage.
 According to a coroner, the subsequent caesarean section was performed 90 minutes too late.
 Livermore and Del-Giudice claim that staff at the Portland insisted that Jake Junior was dead upon delivery, but a coroner ruled that the baby was born alive "in very poor condition."
 On her child's death, Del-Giudice said:Words cannot explain what we have been through in losing a perfectly healthy child because of mistakes made by medical staff during the birth.
 Knowing that people who I trusted to care for me and my baby and to ensure that we were safe throughout my labour, did not pick up the warning signs that Jake Junior was in distress is hard for me to accept. [...]
-We have not even received any sort of apology from the consultant who is still practicing and it raises questions with us as to whether lessons are truly being learned.In 2015, Livermore and Del Guidice instructed their solicitors to investigate the care provided by private obstetrician Eleni Mavrides.
+We have not even received any sort of apology from the consultant who is still practicing and it raises questions with us as to whether lessons are truly being learned.In 2015, Livermore and Del-Giudice instructed their solicitors to investigate the care provided by private obstetrician Eleni Mavrides.
 A Serious Untoward Incident Report carried out by Portland Hospital detailed recommendations for improving future care.